Getting a Handle on Your Grip (and other bad puns)…

 Changing Your Grip During Service

-This technique is quite common today, and seemed to first become common during the mid-1980’s, when several top European players began to hold the bat between the thumb and index finger only when serving.
+This technique is quite common today, and seemed to first become common during the mid-1980’s, when several top European players began to hold the bat between only the thumb and index finger when serving.
 This appeared to be an attempt to allow shakehanders to achieve a freedom of motion when serving that came close to the penholder grip.

 There now appears to be three main approaches when serving shakehand: